PiratesOnlineClassic/pirates-online-classic/README.md

 ### AI Server (`pirates/ai/`)

-The AI server is responsible for all game world simulation.
-It runs the authoritative game state.
+The AI server is the heart of the game — it runs all authoritative game logic, world simulation, NPC behavior, combat resolution, and quest management.
+Each AI server instance represents one "shard" or "district" that players can join.

 #### PiratesAIRepository

 The main entry point for the AI server is `PiratesAIRepository`, which inherits from `PiratesInternalRepository`.
+This class orchestrates the entire game world.

 ```python
 class PiratesAIRepository(PiratesInternalRepository):